-The neighbouring countries of India and facts related to the same act as an important topic with reference to the various Government exams conducted in the country.
+The ‘Neighbouring Countries of India’ is an important General Awareness topic for the various Government exams conducted in the country.

-The General awareness section is a part of almost every government exam and the syllabus for this section is vast and comprehensive and the Static GK part forms the core of any competitive exam.
+The general awareness section is a part of almost every government exam, and the syllabus for this section is vast and comprehensive.
+The Static GK part forms the core of any competitive exam.

-In this article, we shall discuss the countries which share their borders with India, be it land border or sea border.
-A total of 9 countries share borders with India of which 2 share sea borders and the other 7 land borders.
+In this article, we shall discuss the countries which share their borders with India, be it a land border or sea border.
+A total of 9 countries share borders with India, of which 2 share sea borders and the other 7 land borders.

 India – Its Geographic Features

-India is located in the southern part of Asia and has a land border of 15,106.7 km and coastline of 7,516.6 km.
-It is latitudinally located in the Northern Hemisphere and longitudinally located in the Eastern hemisphere.
+India is located in the southern part of Asia and has a land border of 15,106.7 km and a coastline of 7,516.6 km.
+It is latitudinally situated in the Northern Hemisphere and longitudinally located in the Eastern hemisphere.

-In terms of population, India is the second largest country in the world and in terms of area, India is the seventh largest country in the world.
+In terms of population, India is the second-largest country in the world.
+In terms of area, India is the seventh-largest country in the world.